tanzui/ots/intl.en-US/SDK Reference/Java SDK/Table-level operations/CreateTable.md

     |:--------|:---------|:----------|
     |TTL|Time To Live, the life span of data.|     -   Unit: seconds.
     -   If you do not want data to expire, set TTL to -1.
     -   Table Store checks whether data has expired based on the data timestamp, current system time, or table TTL.
 Data expires and is deleted if `current system time - data timestamp > table TTL`.
-For more information about timestamps, see [Preface](../../../../../intl.en-US/Data Models/Preface.md#).
     -   When you write data with TTL, make sure that you specify a valid timestamp.
 We recommend that you set MaxTimeDeviation to specify the timestamp.
  |
     |MaxTimeDeviation|The maximum time deviation between the timestamp of written data and current system time.|     -   The system generates a timestamp for new data by default.
 The system checks whether data is expired based on the timestamp and TTL.
 You can specify the timestamp of written data.
 When the deviation between the timestamp you have specified and current system time is greater than the specified TTL, the written data expires immediately.
 To avoid this problem, you can set MaxTimeDeviation.